kubewarden/kubewarden.io/content/blog/2024/06/kubewarden-1-14-release.md

 controllers.
 This talk highlighted the practical applications and advantages of using CEL for cluster security.

-While the talk has been delivered in Italian, the slides are written in English and can be found [here](https://flavio.castelli.me/2024/06/25/kcd-italy---cel-kubernetes-validatingadmissionpolicy-and-kubewarden/).
+While the talk has been delivered in Italian, the [slides on CEL for cluster security](https://flavio.castelli.me/2024/06/25/kcd-italy---cel-kubernetes-validatingadmissionpolicy-and-kubewarden/) are written in English.

 ### Known Bugs and Future Plans